 Title 5 Sections 51008, 51010, 51027, 53003, 54220, 55080, 55190, 55250, 55510, and 56270 et seq.;

-Accreditation Standard I.B.9; III.B.4; III.C.2; III.D.2; IV.B.3; and IV.D.5;
+Accreditation Standard 1.4 and 3.5;

 BP 1200, BP 2510

+The institution’s mission directs resource allocation, innovation, and continuous quality improvement through ongoing systematic planning and evaluation of programs and services.

+The institution’s mission and goals are the foundation for financial planning.
+Financial information is disseminated to support effective planning and decision-making and provide opportunities for stakeholders to participate in the development of plans and budgets.

 The Chancellor shall ensure that the district has and implements a broad-based comprehensive, systematic and integrated system of planning that involves appropriate segments of the college community and is supported by institutional effectiveness research.